melihkurtaran/DIE_Gender_Equality_in_Movies/README.md

 * Torch
 * Stanza

 This project was done using Google Colab.
 The code also runs in Jupyter Notebook.

-For Juputer Notebook, you will also need to have software installed to run and execute a Jupyter Notebook
+For Juputer Notebook, you will also need to have software installed to run and execute a Jupyter Notebook.
 If you do not have Python installed yet, it is highly recommended that you install the Anaconda distribution of Python, which already has the above packages and more included.

 ### Code Usage